Empty Nest Syndrome: Finding a new zest for life

 With all that extra privacy in the house, you can start to rekindle your relationship and get to know one another again.
 Try doing things you used to do for fun before your family came along, such as having more evenings out or weekends away.
 Or you could try taking up a new hobby together.
 It may feel strange when you start doing things for yourselves after decades of putting your children first but having more quality time together should do wonders for your relationship.

 3. Take some time out

-Getting your child can be a busy time.
+Getting your child ready for a university can be a busy time.
 Preparing them for an independent life means making sure they can cook for themselves, do their own laundry and budget responsibly.
 So, when the day finally comes, give yourself permission to take it easy for a week or two.
 Without any children to look after, you can eat whatever you want, sleep in at the weekend and forget about washing and ironing.
 Indulge yourself – it could help you to appreciate your new-found freedom.